tomo-Y2002/LLMAPP/README.md

 # LLMAPP
-development repository of webapplication using streamlit and Open ai api.
+Web application using OpenAI API and streamlit.